 -- These verses go with

-book of Revelation and is very significant, referring to the seven trumpets of
+book of Revelation and is very significant.
+There are seven Trumpets of

 God’s judgment, which are contained in the seventh seal.
 The Bible teaches